Kansas Department Of Transportation Calls Donald Trump A ‘Delusional Communist’

 — Rep. J.R.
 Claeys ???????? (@jrclaeys) March 17, 2019

 Criticizing news anchors was only part of Trump’s morning.
-The president sent a flurry of tweets on Sunday attacking everyone from SNL to Hillary Clinton.
-He started the morning by calling Saturday Night Live unfair because it didn’t spend as much time attacking people on the left as it does attacking him, and called for the FCC to look into the situation.
+The president sent a flurry of tweets on Sunday attacking everyone from Saturday Night Live to Hillary Clinton.
+He started the morning by calling SNL unfair because it didn’t spend as much time attacking people on the left as it does attacking him, and called for the FCC to look into the situation.

 He then called out the late Senator John McCain over the Steele Dossier before moving onto “Radical Left Democrats” for attempting to “silence a majority” of the country.
-He called for suspended Fox commentator Jeanine Pirro to be returned to her show and urged Tucker Carlson to stay strong in the face of intense backlash for lewd and offensive comments that he made in the past.
+He called for suspended Fox News commentator Jeanine Pirro to be returned to her show and urged Tucker Carlson to stay strong in the face of intense backlash for lewd and offensive comments that he made in the past.

-Finally, he laid into GM and praised Republican senators who didn’t vote to limit the president’s national emergency declaration powers this week.
+Finally, he laid into GM, and praised Republican senators who didn’t vote to limit the president’s national emergency declaration powers this week.